Phase 1 — Deploy Elastic Security Infrastructure

 • Step 3: Add Elastic APT Repository

-• Told Ubuntu where to download Elastic packages from and registered Elastic as a trusted software source
+• Tell Ubuntu where to download Elastic packages from and register Elastic as a trusted software source

 • echo "deb [signed-by=/usr/share/keyrings/elastic-keyring.gpg] https://artifacts.elastic.co/packages/8.x/apt stable main" | \